Welcome to the

 General Description of the Student Assistance Program – Click here

 Student Assistance-related Policies, Laws, & Related Resources –Click here

 Substance abuse information, Share the Keys, depression, suicide prevention, mental health and much much more

 The next Mandatory Parents’ Presentation for Parent who want their student to have a parking permit for 2020-21:

-The next parents’ component will be in May.
-Watch this web site for scheduling.
+The next parents’ component will be scheduled in May, TBA.

 Hunterdon Prevention Resources and the Safe Communities Coalition have produced the short documentary entitled Pills to Heroin, the Domino Effect.
 I urge you to watch it.
 Its only fifteen minutes and is well worth the investment in time.
 The link follows: